TDG-Platform/docs/ENVI_ISODATAClassification.md

 Input imagery sensor types include but may not be limited to: QuickBird, WorldView 1, WorldView 2, WorldView 3 and GeoEye Tif files from the AOP_Strip_Processor were tested with this task to confirm functionality; however, the task may ingest additional raster image file types such as: ENVI .hdr,

-The following table lists the ENVI_ISODATAClassification task:
+The following table lists the ENVI ISO DATA Classification task:

 All inputs are **required**